oanguenot/JSONgle/README.md

 ### Defining the user identity

-As now, the identity of the user is used to dispatch the messages from the server.
+As now, the identity of the user is used to allow the recipient to identify the caller.

-You can just use any kinds of unique `id` such as the user database identifier.
+You can use any kinds of unique `id` such as the user database identifier.
+It will be up to your application to identify that user from your database.

 ```js
 const peerCfg = {